macthecadillac/rosters/README_WINDOWS_GUI.md

 [checkpoints]
 # LHS must be in the form of "lab" followed by an integer.
 # RHS is a list of strings.
 Entries must be enclosed in single or double quotes
 # separted by commas.
-The generator only supports up to 8 checkpoints per lab.
+The generator only supports up to 16 checkpoints per lab.
+# Checkpoint labels cannot be longer than 20 characters each.
 lab1 = ['A', 'B5', 'C1', 'C2']
 lab2 = ['B5', 'B6', 'Part C7']
 lab3 = ['A7b', 'B7', 'B8/B9', 'B12']